Storm Floris

 Step 5

+Place the pie tin on a baking tray (this will collect any of the juices that seep during baking).
 Mix the egg and milk together and use the mixture to brush the pie.
 After that, sprinkle 1 tbsp of sugar over the top.
-Put the pie back in the oven and bake it for one hour until it’s brown and bubbly.
+Put the pie back in the oven and bake it for 1 hour and 15 minutes, until it’s brown and crispy.
 Let the pie cool for 30 minutes until it’s not too hot anymore.

 A young girl brushes a pie with a criss-cross design with an egg wash.